teaminkling/refresh-21/blog/content/blog/papapastry-week-3-31f0.md

 +++
 title = "Tamago Tama"
 description = "Red circle was Japan for me this week.
 It should be obvious where I went with that in the recording.
-To me \\"garnet red\\" meant a very bold sound that's not lowkey at all.
-Gems are formed under pressure, which to me means heavy distorted guitars, improvisa..." author = "papapastry#8888" date = "2021-01-22" categories = ["Week 3: TODO"] tags = []
+To me \"garnet red\" meant a very bold sound that's not lowkey at all.
+Gems are formed under pressure, which to me means heavy distorted guitars, improvisa..." author = "papapastry#8888" date = "2021-01-22" categories = ["Week 03: TODO"] tags = []
 +++